ifelove/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm /tmp/my_first_directory/betty remove the betty file from my_firsr_directory rmdir remove the my_first_directory cd - change current directory to the previous one
+rm /tmp/my_first_directory/betty remove the betty file from my_firsr_directory rmdir remove the my_first_directory cd - change current directory to the previous one ls -al . .. /boot list all filless and the hidden files in the currernd and previous directory and in boot directory in that order